ZhuangLab/storm-control/README.md

 You will need Python and PyQt as well as a number of other libraries.
 Please see the Install.txt file in the hal4000 folder.

 ## Directory Layout ##

+These directories are all in the storm_control directory.

 dave - This folder contains software (dave.py) that is used to control hal for automated acquisition of multiple images and/or STORM movies.
 Dave controls Hal and Kilroy via TCP/IP.

 fluidics - This folder contains software (kilroy.py) to control a series of pumps and valves so that fluid control can be integrated with imaging.

 hal4000 - This folder contains the hal-4000 microscope control and image acquisition software (hal-4000.py).

+hazelnut - This folder contains software (hazelnut.py) for transferring files from the acquisition computer to remote storage.

 sc_hardware - This folder contains classes for interfacing with various bits of hardware.
 Folders are (usually) the manufacturers name.